-Desktop Publishing (DTP) / InDesign
+Desktop publishing (DTP)

-All-in-one solution: translation + layout = ready-to-publish content
+Translation + Layout = ready-to-publish content

 DTP / InDesign translation

-Step by step: translating your InDesign files into English
+How to translate your InDesign files into English

-Ensure you use consistent formatting throughout your original-language document.
+Make sure you use consistent formatting throughout your original-language document.

 Avoid embedding text inside images or graphics.
 Instead, use separate text frames or layers that can be edited independently.